equinor/configsuite/docs/source/user_guide/getting_started.rst

         print("car was first registered {}".format(
             suite.snapshot.car.first_registered
         ))

+.. testoutput:: [nameddict]

+    name of owner is Donald Duck
+    car was first registered 1938-07-01

 Notice that since keys in a named dict are made attributes in the snapshot, they all have to be valid Python variable names.